-Rituals were a prominent part of Old Testament worship—there were annual rituals, monthly rituals and daily rituals.
+Rituals were a prominent part of Old Testament worship—there were annual rituals, monthly rituals, weekly rituals, and daily rituals.
 There were rituals for birth and rituals for death, rituals of sacrifice, rituals of cleansing, rituals of ordination.
-Faith was needed, but rituals were prominent.

-The New Testament, in contrast, has two basic rituals: baptism and the Lord’s Supper —and there are no detailed regulations for either observance.
-Why these two?
+Most Protestant churches (including GCI) have two primary worship rituals (sacraments): baptism and the Lord’s Supper.
+The New Testament does not give detailed regulations for either observance.
 In a religion in which faith is primary, why have any rituals at all?

 |From our Statement of Beliefs: